FurTrader/OverkillSolarBMS/OKS_Mobile_App_APK_files/README.md

 # Version Notes:

+### VERSION 1.5.7 - Dec 12th, 2023
+    - Bug Fix: Compatibility with BMSs using messages with >2 BLE packets. (ex.
+JBD-SP16S020-L16S-100A)

+### VERSION 1.5.6 - Nov 14th, 2023
+    - Bug Fix: Rename applied to correct NTC when active NTCs are not contiguous.

 ### VERSION 1.5.5 - Oct 23rd, 2023
     - Feature Added: Popup for Frontend IC Error, supress other errors if present.